 This article is about a distinction we often tend to overlook: the difference between ‘place’ and ‘site’.

-A ‘site’ defines a specific area, usually, a recognizable area circumscribed by limits or boundaries.
-Conversely, ‘place’ is a more generic territorial unit where the site is located; this implies that a site belongs to a place – it is a specific part of it: sites are places, in the end.
-In many circumstances, when architects and urban planners refer to a specific area for their projects, they use the term ‘site’ and not ‘place’: a ‘building site’, not a ‘building place’, to describe the piece of land where a building is going to be built; a ‘site plan’, not a ‘place plan’, to define the large-scale drawing that shows the full extension of a piece of land or territory subject to development; ‘site analysis’ and not ‘place analysis’ to define the study or survey of a territory or piece of land before starting a project.
+A ‘site’ defines a specific area, usually a recognizable area circumscribed by limits or boundaries.
+Conversely, a ‘place’ is a more generic territorial unit that encompasses the site; this suggests that a site is a specific part of a place – ultimately, sites are places.
+Tipically, when referring to a specific area for their projects, architects and urban planners often use the term ‘site’ instead of ‘place’, such as a ‘building site’ rather than a ‘building place’, to describe the land where a building will be constructed; a ‘site plan’ (rather than a ‘place plan’) to outline the large-scale drawing of the land or territory being developed; and ‘site analysis’ (and not ‘place analysis’) to describe the study or survey of the territory before starting a project.
 Traditionally, that specific land or territory – the ‘site’ – denotes nothing but the simple physical location of the area with respect to the surrounding environment, something which can be geometrically and numerically determined by boundaries and coordinates (e.g., latitude and longitude).
 That is just common sense, which architects and planners rely on.
-Then, for instance, we have officially protected sites nominated by UNESCO, and not ‘protected places’; similarly, we have a World Database of Protected Areas (WDPA), instead of ‘protected places’.
-This can be reasonably explained by the fact that places have continuous spatial and temporal horizons and hardly accept any technical, quantitative or legal boundaries; but it can also be explained by considering that, in theoretical, academic or technical discourses, place is very often used as a common-sense term, with a generic, not well-defined meaning.
+Then, for example, we have officially ‘protected sites’ nominated by UNESCO, rather than ‘protected places’; similarly, there is a World Database of Protected Areas (WDPA), instead of a database of ‘protected places’.
+This can be reasonably attributed to the fact that places have continuous spatial and temporal horizons that hardly accept technical, quantitative, or legal boundaries; but it can also be explained by the fact that, in theoretical, academic, or technical discourses, the term ‘place’ is often used in a generic sense (usually derived from geography, sometimes from sociology), with a meaning that is not well-defined.
+In this regard, Australian philosopher Jeff Malpas, in his book ‘Place and Experience: A Philosophical Topography’, notes that many discussions of place in the existing literature fail to clearly define the concept, often confusing it with simple physical location, and sometimes implicitly referencing place while explicitly discussing the narrower concept of space.[2]
+Fundamentally, place is an elusive concept in its current, traditional understanding; unlike other spatial concepts like, for example, ‘area’, ‘site’, or even ‘space’, it hardly accepts quantification or technical scopes.
+Therefore, we are not surprised when we read mathematician Bertrand Russel saying: ‘The idea of “place” is only a rough practical approximation: there is nothing logically necessary about it, and it cannot be made precise.’[3]

 Site is the very undoing of place, its dismantling into punctiform positions.
 Site is anti-place hovering precariously over the abyss of no-place.